 3. Invest in your modeling portfolio before you go to any agency.

+This is very important, because a lot of modeling agencies are scams which make their money by selling portfolios and comp cards to models, instead of finding models work.
+If you go to any agency without an established modeling portfolio, you are opening yourself up to the possibility of being scammed!
 Find a reputable professional photographer or photography company which specializes in modeling portfolio work, and invest in a five to six look modeling portfolio photography session.
 You will need at least five looks for your composite cards.

 Try to find a photographer who charges by the job, and make sure that their portfolio demonstrates a range of good work, and that they guarantee their work.
 Also, avoid booking the services of a photographer on rates alone, as most photographers who charge low rates usually charge low rates because that is all their work is worth; finding the cheapest photographer is a false economy, and it could backfire (a real professional photographer who is worth booking because they are actually able to give you a professionally relevant, and effective, portfolio is going to know what fair rates are for the market and for the job, and it won't be the lowest)!
 Avoid photographers who charge by the hour, as haste makes waste.
 Avoid photographers who have a lot of nudes and tacky pictures in their portfolio.
 Avoid photographers who have no business shooting modeling portfolios, which include wedding photographers, portrait photographers, and event photographers; make sure that the work which is represented in their portfolio is professionally relevant for modeling portfolios.
 Also, avoid shooting your modeling portfolio in a studio setting, which is more appropriate for consumer portraits; the best modeling portfolios are shot on location.
 To obtain an effective, and professional, modeling portfolio, you will need a photographer who has experience working with models; the more, the better.
 Wedding photographers cater to a less specialized, consumer market, and most couldn’t shoot a modeling portfolio if they had to.
 They dream of it, though.
+Do NOT waste your money and time investing in a modeling portfolio which will not allow you to compete with professional models!

 The reason that you want to invest in a modeling portfolio before you go to an agency is because a modeling and talent agency is only supposed to work for a model, finding them jobs, and they are only supposed to make money by referring models into modeling jobs.
 At the time of this writing, it is against the law for any agency to make money by selling modeling portfolios or by referring models to anyone who sells modeling portfolios, and it's against the law for a good reason.
 An agency will use your portfolio and composite cards, which you would already have when you are trying to book modeling jobs, to market you.
 Agencies are not supposed to manage you, as they work FOR you (as well as your competition, who are other models whom they represent, too), are not supposed to tell you what to do, and are not in business to sell models anything.
 Go to an agency for a modeling portfolio, or to be referred to a “professional” modeling portfolio photographer, and you open the door to being scammed.
 Modeling and talent agencies are in business to find work for models, and they are not as qualified to evaluate modeling portfolios as a photographer who is in business to photograph modeling portfolios is.